drizuid/DRIZUID/README.md

 [![Discord](https://img.shields.io/discord/354974912613449730.svg?color=94398d&labelColor=555555&logoColor=ffffff&style=for-the-badge&label=Discord&logo=discord)](https://discord.gg/YWrKVTn "realtime support / chat with the community and the team.")
 ### Fun facts:
 1. I was a paratrooper in the 82nd Airborne Division and have had multiple combat deployments
-2. I've lived in various places across 3 continents (so far) and vacationed in a 4th continent.
+2. I've lived in various places across 3 continents (so far) and vacationed for a week on a 4th continent.
 3. I have been using Linux since 1996
     * I started with Slackware 3.1
     * I changed to LFS in 2002 to get the most out of my gaming pc